 service libvirtd restart.
 The daemon restarted on my system cleanly and without any errors.

 Failing to run

-ldconfig at the end, by the way, resulted in numerous errors when trying to run
+ldconfig at the end of the make/make install series, by the way, resulted in numerous errors when trying to run

 From there, I was able to run

 libvirtd --version or

 virsh --version to verify that the system was, in fact, running libvirt 0.10.1.
 All in all, it was pretty straightforward, and I was pleasantly surprised that it wasn’t more complicated or troublesome.